Sacred Heart High School (East Grand Forks, Minnesota): 1895 – 1900

-It seems from another account that Father Hendrick had failed to notify the Grand Forks Catholic pastor who protested to his Bishop (Grand Forks being in another diocese than East Grand Forks).
+According to one account, Father Hendrick had failed to notify the Grand Forks Catholic pastor who protested to his Bishop (Grand Forks being in another diocese than East Grand Forks).
 In turn, the Bishop of Duluth was contacted and Father Hendrick was prohibited from following through with the music program in Grand Forks.

-The school continued in the hospital building until March 1898 or 1899 when it was moved to the basement of the rebuilt church.
-Sister Seraphica Karp's diary revealed what her first mission was like:
+The school moved to the basement of the rebuilt church in March 1898 or 1899.
+Sister Seraphica Karp's diary revealed what the school was like:

-“The next two days were spent in getting the schoolrooms ready for use.
-The school is extremely poor for a 19th century school.
+“The school is extremely poor for a 19th century school.
 There are two large rooms in the basement of the church with the furnace room between.
 The rafters of the church floor from the ceiling and the walls are bare brick walls, whitewashed.
 The windows are low, the whole a dirty, damp and misty place.
 It was the most dreary-looking schoolroom I had ever seen.
 But we had it all looking clean and nice within a day, as it could be made without any expense.

-Wednesday, September 2, dawned bright and clear.
+"Wednesday, September 2 dawned bright and clear.
 We ha[d] mass at the church at 8 a.m.
 I went to school and some of the children were there already, looking as bright and happy as could be!
-Sister knew them all, and I tried to remember their names but did not succeed, as there were too many new things all at once to be remembered.

-“The first day I had about 20 children from five to 10-years-old, and among them were two Chinese boys with their hair braided from the middle of the back of the head.
-The older was about seven and the younger about five or six.
-They had never been to school, but were as bright as new dollars.
-What amused me so much was that they invariably made figures and letters back to front.”

-Students who attended this school and recalled their memories in the “Echoes of 25 Years,” were Eulalia Forkey, Nellie Racine, Bessie Mongoven, Nora Tessier, Nellie Liston, Mary Liston, Flora Jackson, Ida Greenwood, Barbara Martin, Clara Martin, Bernie McGrave, Wallace Forkey, John Greenwood, Mike Liston, Ernie Sullivan, Art Keller, Irene Floidy, Etta Sullivan, Lillian Sullivan, Jack Mongoven, Henry Mongoven, Mary Sullivan, Mary Ryan, Harriet McGuire, Ruby Coons, Nellie Donovan, Laura Sullivan, Josephine Sullivan, Barbara Koch, Jennie Liston, Clara Sullivan, Mary Rider, Minnie Steinbar, William Steinbar, Ella Forkey, Leo Dunlevy, Marie Dunlevy, Sophie Tessier, Tref Tessier, Lila Craig, Earl Lynch, Earl Racine, and Fredie Enright.
-Other students attended the school but no records exist other than what names were recalled at the 25th Reunion of Sacred Heart in 1937.
+The first day I had about 20 children from five to 10-years-old.”